 Wax is the fun part.
 There are two kinds of sealing wax; Flexible and Traditional.
 Flexible wax is perfect for anything being handled or sent through the postal service, it's also our most popular sealing wax.
 Traditional sticks come with a wick and are made of a breakable wax that will snap or break when a little pressure is applied making it unsuitable for items sent in the mail.
-There are plenty of colours to choose from including metallic and neon colours.
+There are plenty of colours to choose from including metallic, pastel and pearlescent sealing wax colours.

 - THE HEAT SOURCE